xiumingxu/blockchain/README.md

 ## Problem Details
 ### Client
-If triggered by the user, requests a bitcoin package from the server (randomly generated), generates the nonce contained in the header and returns the hashed nonce to the server.
+If triggered by the user, requests a work package from the server (with updated nonces per request), generates the nonce contained in the header and returns the hashed nonce to the server.

 ### Server - Bitcoin central service
 Generates a BrezelCoin mining task and sends them to clients if requested.
 Collects the nonces.